 UHF (1989, Jay Levey) [NO]

 * Aside from a good opening sequence parodying Raiders of the Lost Ark, Weird Al’s debut film is what you’d expect: unfunny and dismal.

-Irresistible Italian neorealist film about an unlucky retired man unable to make ends meet on his pension and about to be evicted by a self-obsessed landlord.
-His only allies are the terminally dispirited maid and an impossibly cute doggie.
+Irresistibly sad neorealist film about an unlucky retired man unable to make ends meet on his pension and about to be evicted by a self-obsessed landlord.
+His only allies are a terminally dispirited maid and an impossibly cute doggie.
 Lyrically examines divisions and unity among young and old, rich and poor, human and animal, man and woman.
-De Sica undeniably stacks the decks in a way that recalls yellow journalism, but it also truly does feel like real life; I very much prefer it to the director’s Bicycle Thieves.
+De Sica undeniably stacks the decks so high it feels downright absurd, regardless of how true to life it clearly is — the characters mostly feel so faintly sketched-in that the tale comes off as simultaneously ageless and strangely obvious, even a bit sentimental, though I do prefer it muchly to Bicycle Thieves.

 The Umbrellas of Cherbourg (1964, Jacques Demy)

 Colorful musical — celebrated as a classic of world cinema — has some sublime moments but mostly is an irritation, with every line sung, to the point of foolishness and monotony.
 Many people are floored by it, so take a look.

 Uncle Boonmee Who Can Recall His Past Lives (2010, Apichatpong Weerasethakul) [NO]

 There’s very little I can say about this that won’t make me sound disrespectful, and it’s so out of my league as a movie watcher that really my opinion can’t be of much help to anyone, but leave it at this: it includes a woman fucking a catfish, but some people really love it.